-At Atlantic Solutions (South Plainfield, NJ) we love a good motivational quote.
+At Atlantic Solutions (Somerset, NJ) we love a good motivational quote.
 And this is one of our absolute favorites.
 Are you ready for it?

 “To increase your effectiveness, make your emotions subordinate to your commitments.” -Brian Koslow